NeuroXiq/Arctium/README.md

 Arctium is a simple crypto library, created and maintained for learning purpose.
 It provides various cryptographic functions, ciphers, connection protocols etc. implemented for better or worse but probably they should works.

-## Projects
-Solution is partitioned into  a following projects, each of them is a set of related algorithms.
-If you wish to get more informations about specific project, algorithm and examples, see appropriate [docs] folder.
-Each folder contains more specific informations and examples.

 ### ArctiumCLI
 In the future there may be some console interface utility tool

-### Look up documents
-Following list shows all implemented features with links to examples

 ## Protocols